edgeimpulse/example-standalone-inferencing-ecm3532/README.md

 ## License

-This repository contains code from the Eta Compute TensaiFlow SDK Alpa v2-0.2, which is licensed under the Apache 2.0 license.
+This repository contains code from the Eta Compute TensaiFlow SDK Alpa v2-0.2, which is listed in [LICENSE-TENSAIFLOW.docx].
+The application code is licensed under the Apache 2.0 license (see LICENSE-APPLICATION).